 It really IS hard to believe.
 I feels like forever ago we had the winter Olympics and it was only this past February!

 Thank you for joining me on my life journey, genealogy search, recipes I’ve posted, my worldly travels and other tid bits.
 I am most certainly looking forward to another year of blogging with you and reading yours.

 Even though this year has had its fair share of downs, heart ache and pain – I am still grateful for the experiences – they offer opportunities to learn and grow.
-They teach you to be strong in the face of adversity.
+They teach me to be strong in the face of adversity.

 I’ve also had done and had some amazing things happen throughout 2018 …